lzecca78/one/README.md

 ## Authors

-This project was developed by me and @phisco
+This project was developed by me and https://github.com/phisco

 ## Purpose